algosup/2022-2023-project-2-factory-display-Project-2-group/Functional_specification.md

 [^5]: JS (JavaScript)
 It's an object-oriented scripting language.
 This means that we can make the elements that make up the website dynamic.
 It is the muscles and joints of the site.

+[^6]: PHP (Hypertext Prepositor)
+It's a langage used for create dynamic web pages via HTTP server (server side) but also localy.